NoeSamaille/sandbox/Installing-Redhat-Openshift-4.3-on-Bare-Metal.md

 ### Backup install-config.yaml on web server

-> :information_source: Run this on cli
+> :information_source: Run this on Cli

 ```
 WEB_SERVER="web"